• Menu

 We have covered in a previous post carving pine.
 We have however not carved whitewood but using some understanding of how woods are and expert advice from other woodcarvers we can conclude that whitewood can be carved and is softer than pine.

-It’s always good to keep your tools sharp when working with woods that split easily.
+It’s always good to keep your tools sharp when working with wood that split easily.
 You also want to work with small pieces of wood if working with hand tools otherwise expect a slow process in conquering all the knots with gouges.